esperantigo/wca-reguloj-tradukoj/esperanto/wca-regulations.md

 ## <article-2><competitors><competitors> Article 2: Competitors

 - 2a) Any person may compete in a WCA competition if they:
-    - 2a1) Comply with WCA Regulations.
+    - 2a1) Comply with WCA Reguloj.
     - 2a2) Meet the competition requirements, which must be clearly announced before the competition.
     - 2a3) Are not suspended from participation by the WCA.
     - 2a4) Comply with all reasonable safety measures deemed necessary by the WCA Delegate, which must be clearly announced before the competition.